Teacher Resources

 While exploring the individual alterations to each piece is interesting, it’s the instantaneous change in affect enabled by the juxtaposition of the altered and original versions that make the magic of the soundtrack.
 The player never hears the same combination of versions twice during gameplay.

-Though Debussy’s Préludes seem to have been chosen for the soundtrack by chance, the way Debussy handles titling the compositions makes them a striking fit for a reactive soundtrack.
+Whether chosen deliberately or serendipitously, Debussy’s handling of titling makes the Préludes particularly well suited to a reactive soundtrack.
 Although Debussy gives interpretive instructions on the score—sometimes using standard musical terminology, but sometimes using descriptive phrases unique to a particular Prélude—no title is revealed until the end of the piece.
 This allows the listener to subjectively submerse themselves in the melodic, harmonic, textural, and even timbral elements that Debussy combines to create a soundscape.
 What we ultimately find to be titled Le serenade interrompue (“The Interrupted Serenade”) may have evoked different images for different listeners.

-I have always found movie and video game soundtracks to be of pedagogical value, especially if they are already of particular interest to students.
+Film and video game soundtracks can serve as powerful pedagogical tools, particularly when they already hold interest for students.
 What can we learn from reactive soundtracks?
 These are some thoughts that came to mind as I compared the Untitled Goose Game soundtrack to standard performances of the Préludes:

 • What effect does register, specifically, have on mood?
 Could students create a sense of atmosphere using only one pitch in different registers?
-This might be a great starting point for students who are overwhelmed by improvising.
+This can serve as an accessible starting point for students who feel overwhelmed by improvisation.

 • What elements do composers manipulate to create different moods?